avi-shatz/Where-The-Lights-Go/README.md

-# semB-ex4-Lights
+# Where-The-Lights-Go
+## Graphic puzzle creative game.

-A fun puzzle game,  the goal is to turn all the lights on. created in visual studio with c++,  using sfml library for graphics.
+A fun puzzle game,  the goal is to turn all the lights on. created with visual studio written in  c++,  using sfml library for graphics.